emma1119/The-Pomodoro-Technique-Tool/README.md

 # The-Pomodoro-Technique-Tool
-Build a timer using tkinter python package to leverage the Pomodoro Technique for managing time in 25 min work + 5 min break intervals to increase efficiency.
+Build a little timer tool using tkinter python package to leverage the Pomodoro Technique for managing time in 25 min work + 5 min break intervals to increase efficiency.